MPLhack3d/MPLhack3d.github.io/_posts/2025-01-22-thm-bountyhacker-writeup.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 37.20 seconds
 ```
-from here I analyzed the services one after another
+from here I analyzed the services one after another.

 ## FTP Analysis
 As we can see in the nmap output the ftp server allow anonymous access.
-Therefore I trief to access the service
+Therefore I trief to access the service:

 ```bash
 $ ftp anonymous@10.10.59.122